portsoc/hangman-in-branches/README.md

 ## About the project

 This repository contains a worked solution to the [2021-2022 coursework for the Application Programming module](https://docs.google.com/document/d/1cF3u2ldutHaBAzFOEsnVwfKrnPTylOrn-hAGFSDWca8/edit?usp).
-View the _Core capabilities_ section within this document.
+View the Core capabilities section within this document to see the requirements we need to satisfy.

 <p align="right">(<a href="#top">back to top</a>)</p>